 The Petzl Boreo is one very affordable helmet in the market.
 It cost just $60 and yet is durable.
 It features both EPP and EPS foam for maximum impact protection.

-It is constructed with an ABS shell, one of the most reliable helmets, as it is made up of the most durable foam and robust shell material.
+It is constructed with an ABS shell, one of the most reliable helmets, as it comprises the most durable foam and robust shell material.

 It is also relatively light for an entry-level model weighing 10.1 ounces